Novelty Act: Plot

 They arrive at the White House, and an organizer asks them to add a folk tune into their program despite being classical juggists rather than folk, which the Duncan Brothers agree to do.
 He asks about the papoola.
 They tell him it is a good luck totem and part of the show, dancing to the music.
 When they see Nicole, Ian sees that Luke was lying about her faking her appearance as she looks no older than 20.
 She is hidden behind a security barrier.
 When she sees the Papoola, she insists that it be allowed to come to her.
 They raise the barrier and she holds it.
 They discuss that it is a replica, not a real one, demonstrating the controls.
 They play their first song and Nicole remarks that the papoola didn't dance.
 She begs it to dance and it pounces at her, ultimately biting her.
 Al knows immediately that it was being controlled by Luke, who wanted revenge on Nicole.
 He tells her this and orders are sent out for Luke's arrest.
 Nicole confesses that she is an actress, the latest of several who have played the role of the First Lady over the last seventy years, implying that real rulers are somewhere else.
-The brothers will have their memory erased instead of being arrested so that they will lose their memories of the big success of reaching the White House.
-Or each other.
+The brothers will have their memory erased instead of being arrested so that they will lose their memories of the big success of reaching the White House (and those of each other).
 The brothers say goodbye.

 Ian Duncan wakes up at the Abraham Lincoln apartments.
-Disoriented because of his memory wipe, he worries he has missed another All Souls meeting, so he rushes to the meeting place.
-He is told that All Souls was the night before and that there will be a pop quiz for him the next day because a rumor that his last test had been tampered with.
+Disoriented because of his memory wipe, he worries he has missed another All Souls' meeting, so he rushes to the meeting place.
+He is told that All Souls' was the night before and that there will be a pop quiz for him the next day because a rumor that his last test had been tampered with.
 The man who tells him gives him a hint on the area he needs to study.
 He returns to his room and watches Nicole on television, he wonders what it would be like to play at the White House.
 "If I had had a musical family.
 If I had had a father or brothers to teach me to play..."
 A bump comes from the window while he's studying for his test.
 An old man is outside in a flying vehicle.
 He tell him he is Loony Luke and is going to Mars.
 He wants take Ian and his brother Al with him, though neither remembers the other, insisting they will when they see each other.
 He agrees and gets into the jalopy.